 Pupil Premium at St John's CE Primary School At St John's, we have high aspirations and ambitions for our children and we absolutely believe that no child should be left behind, academically or socially.
 Our school vision is for all pupils to feel successful and live their life in abundance, regardless of their socio-economic background.
 We are determined that all children will be given every opportunity to achieve their potential and we use pupil premium funding, alongside allocations from the school budget, to ensure that pupils are supported to Wonder, Trust and Achieve.

-Please find below our Pupil Premium and Catch-Up Promise and Review.
+Please find below our Pupil Premium and Catch-Up/Recovery Promise and Review.

 Catch-up funding This academic year (2020-2021), due to the impact of the COVID19 pandemic on children's education, all schools will receive additional 'catch-up' funding with which they are expected to close gaps in pupil attainment and progress.
 We plan to use this money to support and deliver additional support and 'booster' sessions to pupils across the school every afternoon, with a particular focus on phonics.